 His Holiness the Dalai Lama

-Therefore at this time of awakening on our planet, during this amazing shift, be still and listen to your inner being.
-Start being proactive about your life and creating it to what you want to see it be, rather than continuing to rely on numbing mechanisms for not having things be, or go the way you wished.
+And so I invite you to free yourself from the spell of this addictive and harmful substance.
+Stop seeking happiness outside of yourself and learn how to find it within yourself.
+Stop being a slave to an external substance that is destroying your mental capabilities and your creative potential.
+Listen to your inner being more and work on healing your emotions.
+Start being proactive about your life and creating it to what you want to see it be, rather than continuing to rely on numbing mechanisms for not having things be or go the way you wished.

-And know that along this journey, any support or resources you may need are available and abundant in many forms today.
+Along this journey, any support or resources you may need are available and abundant in many forms today.
 In fact, many people are unaware that they are far from alone in choosing to remove alcohol from their lives completely.
 According to the NIAAA, it is estimated that 35% of people in the US never drink alcohol and according to the WHO, 45% of people globally never drink alcohol.
-I am proud today to be part of those statistics, and certain these numbers will only continue to increase as we continue to awaken and expand our consciousness and human potential.
+I am proud today to be part of those statistics, and certainly, these numbers will only continue to increase as we continue to seize our human potential and expand our consciousness.